New Tricks for Estimating Gradients of Expectations: A Special Case: The Fundamental Trick Estimator

-where the second line does not follow from the first but may be proven in a similar fashion to it, and the r.h.s. of the third line is the average of the r.h.s. of the first two lines. \end{proof}
+where the second equality does not follow from the first but may be proven in a similar fashion to it, and final expression is the average of the preceding two.
+Note that the requirement $p(x|\theta>0)$ stated under approprate conditions within \autoref{lemma:unbiasedness} is one of absolute continuity of $p$ with respect to itself in a certain sense --- see \citep[\S ~7.3.2 and Appendix~B.4]{glasserman2004monte}. \end{proof}